apache/nuttx/arch/README.txt

 		CONFIG_ARCH_STRNCPY, CONFIG_ARCH_STRLEN, CONFIG_ARCH_BZERO
 		CONFIG_ARCH_KMALLOC, CONFIG_ARCH_KZMALLOC, CONFIG_ARCH_KFREE

-	General Compile environment setup

-		CONFIG_HAVE_LONG_LONG - enable if your architecture supports long long types and if you plan to use them

 	Sizes of configurable things (0 disables)

 		CONFIG_NPTHREAD_KEYS - The number of items of thread-